Nordicdesign/nebula-help/src/content/docs/guides/getting-started.md

 ## What can I do now?

-- Earn (virtual) money by flying assignments for companies from many airports all over the world, gaining ranks in the process
-- Lease planes
-- Buy your own plane!
-Create your own dreamed hangar
-- Pick up assignments from _any_ airport in MSFS with your own plane
+- Be a bush pilot.
+Lease or buy your own plane and visit the world, all airports have assignments of different sizes that will allow you to earn (virtual) money
+- Make a career.
+Companies around the world are looking for pilots for hire.
+Fly their assignments and increase your wallet.
+No need to own a plane
+- Setup a finance or leasing company.
+Fund others get their dream hangar

 ### What's coming in the future?

-Many ideas are being scoped at the moment, but some things closer in the roadmap are the ability to buy, sell and lease planes to other players, and set up your own companies (including FBOs).
+- Build your own empire.
+Create a company, setup routes, and slowly acquire new licenses and FBO to fly new type ratings to new places

 ---

 ## Simulators supported

 **Only MSFS (MS Flight Simulator 2020) is currently supported**.
-P3D and FSX _should_ probably work but it has been not been tested.
+MSFS 2024, P3D and FSX _should_ probably work but it has been not been tested.

-We plan to support X-Plane in the future, but have not started development of the client yet.
+We may support X-Plane 12 in the future, but have not started development of the client yet.

-Nebula has no relationship with Microsoft or Asobo.
+Nebula FS has no relationship with Microsoft or Asobo.

 ## General how it works

 - Obviosuly you'll first need to create an account (it's free!) in order to access the service
-- You will need to install the client on your MSFS machine.
+- You will need to install the client (Volando) on your MSFS machine.
 This tracks your MSFS flights and matches it with the assignments on the website

 #### Each flight